graphql-python/graphene-django/README.rst

 Installation
 ------------

-For instaling graphene, just run this command in your shell
+For installing graphene, just run this command in your shell

 .. code:: bash